The Lemonheads: Personnel

 During the earliest years, the band consisted of Evan Dando, Ben Deily, and Jesse Peretz.
 Dando and Deily shared singing and songwriting duties; when recording or performing live each would sing and play guitar on their own compositions while the other would play drums.
 When the arrangement became unworkable, they hired additional drummers including Doug Trachten and John Strohm.
 On most of the first three albums (released by independent label TAANG!), songs from various recording sessions and live tracks are mixed, so instrumentation varies considerably from track-to-track depending on who was in the band when the tracks were recorded.
-CD versions of these albums were also released with bonus tracks from even later line-ups of the band.
+CD versions of these albums were also released with bonus tracks from even later lineups of the band.

 When Deily quit the band in 1989, Dando replaced him with guitarist Corey Loog Brennan and drummer Mark Natola.
 Natola would be replaced by drummer David Ryan prior to the band's first major label album, Lovey.
 Following the recording of Lovey, founding bass player Jesse Peretz left the band to pursue a career in photography and filmmaking, and Brennan left to concentrate on his career as a college professor.

 On their breakout album, It's a Shame About Ray, Juliana Hatfield had joined on bass guitar and backing vocals.
 She would remain the backing vocalist for the follow-up album Come on Feel the Lemonheads, but would be replaced on bass guitar by Nic Dalton.
 John Strohm, who had previously played drums with the band during their early years, toured with the band as a second guitarist in support of these albums.

-Starting with 1996's Car Button Cloth and continuing through the present, the band membership has been fluid, with the name The Lemonheads generally being used by whomever Evan Dando had recruited to record and/or play with at the time.
+Starting with 1996's Car Button Cloth and continuing through the present, the band membership has been fluid, with the name the Lemonheads generally being used by whomever Evan Dando had recruited to record and/or play with at the time.
 Their last official release was 2019's collection of cover songs Varshons 2, which followed on from their prior release, 2009's Varshons.
 Several announcements of albums of new material or tours involving any number of musicians have been announced over the years since then, most recently a 2012 project involving Ben Deily, Juliana Hatfield, and Ryan Adams, but as yet no major recordings or substantial tours have materialized.

-Below is an approximate timeline of membership in The Lemonheads.
-Other than Evan Dando, the band has rarely had a stable line-up.
+Below is an approximate timeline of membership in the Lemonheads.
+Other than Evan Dando, the band has rarely had a stable lineup.
 The timeline below shows only members which were primary recording or touring members.
-It does not include guest musicians, or ephemeral line-ups which only appeared on stage under The Lemonheads moniker for one-off shows or brief appearances.
+It does not include guest musicians, or ephemeral lineups which only appeared on stage under the Lemonheads moniker for one-off shows or brief appearances.
 Dates of membership are approximate based on known shows and recordings.